HussainAther/awesome-ethics/README.md

 > Immanuel Kant's theory is perhaps the most well-known exemplar of the deontological approach...whether or not a contemplated course of action is morally permissible will depend on whether or not it conforms to what he terms the moral law, the categorical imperative.

 There's a tone here that seems noticeably different from consequentialist talk.
 Permissibility as conforming to moral law could still be consequentialist if that law is something like "maximize the good," but this description seems to indicate something else.
 To figure this out, we need an explanation of what "the categorical imperative" means.
 In Christine Korsgaard's [Creating the Kingdom of Ends](https://www.cambridge.org/core/books/creating-the-kingdom-of-ends/8C5CA1EFA210C42260A94D02494FD498):

+> Hypothetical imperatives [are] principles which instruct us to do certain actions if we want certain ends...

+> ....

+> Willing something is determining yourself to be the cause of that thing, which means determining yourself to use the available causal connections — the means — to it.
+"Willing the end" is already posited as the hypothesis, and we need only analyze it to arrive at willing the means.
+If you will to be able to play the piano, then you already will to practice, as that is the "indispensably necessary means to it" that "lie in your power."
+But the moral ought is not expressed by a hypothetical imperative.
+Our duties hold for us regardless of what we want.
+A moral rule does not say "do this if you want that" but simply "do this."
+It is expressed in a categorical imperative.
+For instance, the moral law says that you must respect the rights of others.
+Nothing is already posited, which can then be analyzed.